-Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of the purpose reported.
-Dividends and distributions if may are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend.
+Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of - the periods reported.
+Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
+Total investment return does not reflect brokerage commissions.